osh-labs/OSH-Monitor/docs/RTC_INTEGRATION.md

-# ESP32-S3 RTC Integration for SEN66-Dosimetry
+# ESP32-S3 RTC Integration for OSH-Monitor

 ## Overview

-The SEN66-Dosimetry project has been enhanced with ESP32-S3 Real-Time Clock (RTC) integration to provide accurate and persistent timekeeping across power cycles.
+The OSH-Monitor project has been enhanced with ESP32-S3 Real-Time Clock (RTC) integration to provide accurate and persistent timekeeping across power cycles.
 This addresses critical issues with timestamp corruption and improves the reliability of TWA (Time-Weighted Average) calculations for OSHA compliance monitoring.

 ## Problem Solved